 \subsubsection{Subset Selection}

-To deal with the extreme imbalance cases, \ie long-tailed distribution datasets, the intuitive is to balance the training sample numbers of different classes during model training.
-An easy and common subset selection method is random under-sampling \cite{ng2002combining}, which randomly selects the samples from head classes and discards them.
-Similarly, observed that the effects of input data points on model parameter updates show a long-tailed distribution, \ie most data points (head data) have much smaller effect values than a small fraction of data points (tail data), so \citet{han2019slimml} proposed to remove non-critical data with effect values smaller than a preset threshold.
+For dealing with extremely imbalanced cases, \ie long-tailed distribution datasets, it is intuitive to balance the number of training samples of different classes during model training.
+An easy and common subset selection method is the random under-sampling \cite{ng2002combining}, which randomly selects and discards the samples from head classes and discards them.
+Similarly, it was observed that the effects of input data points on model parameter updates show a long-tailed distribution, \ie most data points (head data) have much smaller effect values than a small fraction of data points (tail data), so \citet{han2019slimml} proposed to remove non-critical data with effect values smaller than a preset threshold.
 However, subset selection methods tend to discard a large amount of data, which means that a lot of valid learning information is lost and would degrade the performance of the model in head classes.
 Therefore, few subset selection methods have been designed to solve the problem of long-tailed distribution.